 Risk appetite statements and frameworks.

-Improving your knowledge and skills around setting risk appetite and tolerance for your organisation’s key risks.
+Improving your knowledge and skills around setting risk appetite and tolerance for your organization’s key risks.

-In this course, David Tattam, Chief Research and Content Officer at Protecht, focuses on improving knowledge and skills in relation to setting risk appetite and tolerance for your organisation’s key risks.
+In this course, David Tattam, Chief Research and Content Officer at Protecht, focuses on improving knowledge and skills in relation to setting risk appetite and tolerance for your organization’s key risks.

-The setting of an organisation's risk appetite is a critical component of a robust risk management framework.
+The setting of an organization's risk appetite is a critical component of a robust risk management framework.

-By the end of this course, you will gain insights into how to develop a comprehensive Risk Appetite Framework and Risk Appetite Statement for your organisation.
+By the end of this course, you will gain insights into how to develop a comprehensive Risk Appetite Framework and Risk Appetite Statement for your organization.

 In this course, you'll learn:

 1. The uses and value of risk appetite